jobo3208/nvim-mysql/README.md

 window will be displayed.
 Press `R` to jump to the results window.
 You can quickly close the results window by pressing `q`.

-If a query is taking too long, you can press `K` is normal mode to kill it.
+If a query is taking too long, you can press `K` in normal mode to kill it.
 Note that you can currently only run one query at a time per tab.

 ### Autocomplete